fbpx

 Jackson Spinal Cord Injury Lawyer

-A spinal cord injury, or SCI, happens when the cord suffers trauma and it disrupts the cord from sending signals from your brain to the rest of your body.
-These usually have major consequences, such as losing the function of one’s legs.
-When these injuries are caused by negligence, the responsible party should answer for their actions.
-A Jackson spinal cord injury lawyer from Pittman, Roberts & Welsh will help you get the justice you deserve.
+A spinal cord injury (SCI) happens when this vital neural pathway sustains damage and signals sent from your brain to the rest of your body are disrupted.
+These usually have major consequences, such as causing the loss of function of one’s legs.
+When these injuries are caused by negligence, the responsible party should be held accountable for their actions.

-How Do Spinal Injuries Occur?
+How Does Spinal Damage Occur?

-• Electric Shock.
-Electrocution is also a dangerous occurrence that can hurt the spine.
+• Electric Shock: Electrocution is also a dangerous occurrence that can hurt the spine.

 When the spine experiences trauma, there’s a chance that the following injuries could happen: